 - O The default action is that the transceiver pauses on the signal and stays locked on its frequency for five seconds.
-Thereafter, scanning will resume whether or not the other station's transmission has ended. - O Another option is that the scanner will halt until the other station's transmission ceases (at which point the squelch will close).
-Five seconds after the squelch closes, scanning resumes automatically.
-The resumption interval is adjustable from 0 to 10 seconds via Menu #05 (RESUME) - O Another option is that the scanner will find a signal, and lock on that requency without resuming the scan.
+Thereafter, scanning will resume whether or not the other station's transmission has ended.
+The pause time is adjustable from 0 to 10 seconds via Menu #05 (RESUME) - O Another option is that the scanner will halt until the other station's transmission ceases (at which point the squelch will close).
+One second after the squelch closes, scanning resumes automatically. - O Another option is that the scanner will find a signal, and lock on that frequency without resuming the scan.